SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 Today, I employ agentic and generative AI across the SDLC and full development stack: imagining, planning and architecture through development, deployment and maintenance.

-_Essentially, I'm an old-school coder with an unyielding sense of curiosity, who's manic about crafting software that makes me proud.
-I ❤️ this shit._

 ## 1. Contact

 | Information | Details                               |